Find Affordable College Courses

 Longmeadow, MA

-Bay Path University ranked #7 on this year’s Best Value Child Development & Psychology Master’s Degree Schools in the New England Region list.
-Located in the large suburb of Longmeadow, Bay Path is a private not-for-profit school with a small student population.
+Bay Path University came in at #7 in this year’s edition of the Best Value Child Development & Psychology Master’s Degree Schools in the New England Region ranking.
+Located in the suburb of Longmeadow, Bay Path is a private not-for-profit college with a small student population.

 UCONN graduate students pay an average of $42,237 in tuition and fees each year.